 The Description and Classification of Vowels: Vowels - a vowel is a sound in spoken language pronounced with an open vocal tract so that there is no build-up of air pressure at any point above the glottis.
 Description of vowels into three criteria - Part of the tongue - During the articulation of vowel sounds, tongue is the active articulator and roof of the mouth is passive articulator.
 Three term description of vowels - Eg. | i:| - front close unrounded vowel.
 Front Vowels - A front vowel is any in a class of vowel sound used in some spoken languages, its defining characteristic being that the tongue is positioned as far in front as possible in the mouth without creating a constriction that would make it a consonant.
-Central Vowels - A central vowel is any in a class of vowel sound used in spoken languages.
-The defining characteristic of a back vowel is any in a class of vowel sound used in spoken languages.
+Central Vowels - A central vowel is any in a class of vowel sound used in some spoken languages.
+The defining characteristic of a central vowel is that the tongue is positioned halfway between a front vowel and a back vowel.
+Back Vowels - A back vowel is any in a class of vowel sound used in spoken languages.
 The defining characteristic of a back vowel is that the tongue is positioned as far back as possible in the mouth without creating a constriction that would be classified as a consonant.